 Active User Rewards

 The KMD blockchain supports 5% active user rewards for users who move their funds at least once per month.
 All you need to get started is a minimum of 10 KMD in your address as a single UTXO that is about 60 blocks (~60 minutes) old.
-Everything you need to know about collecting your active user reward on AtomicDEX can be found here.
+Read our guide to learn how to collect your active user reward on AtomicDEX.
 To see all of the wallets that let users easily claim their KMD rewards, check out the Komodo Wallets page.

 Begin your blockchain journey with Komodo today.